 After you’ve cleaned your bag with a leather conditioner, apply a generous amount of a protector cream.
 Always go for a branded cream and read the reviews of the cream before you buy it.

 As the name suggests, a protector cream will protect the leather from further wear and tear and give your bag a new shiny appearance.

 Store in Bubble Wrap

-To add years to your handbag, store it in bubble wrap.
+To add years to your handbag, you can store it loosely in large bubble wrap.
+Be sure to maintain openings for air flow.
 Never store it in a plastic bag as it encourages the growth of mold and mildew.
 Also, avoid hanging your leather bag up as it may cause the bag to lose its shape.

 Aside from bubble wrap, you can store your handbag in a cotton bag or an old pillowcase.
 This will prevent the accumulation of dust and dirt.
-A great way to ensure that the bag doesn’t lose its shape is by stuffing it with tissue paper.
+A great way to ensure that the bag doesn’t lose its shape is by stuffing it with tissue paper, or a purse pillow.

 Our Final Thoughts

 As much as a leather bag helps define your persona, it does need a lot of care to keep it in its best form.
 Don’t worry if your once-adored leather bag has lost its vitality; you can bring back its lost beauty by following the easy-to-follow guide mentioned in this blog.
 While you’re at it, be patient, as it may take a while to get the desired outcome.